raren003/NFL-Stats-Site/README.md

 ## Setup

 1. Clone repository and extract
-2. Ensure the necessary 3rd part python libraries, listed above, are installed on host machine
+2. Ensure the necessary 3rd party python libraries, listed above, are installed on host machine
 3. Open the outer nfl_site directory containing manage.py in a terminal
 4. Run program using flowing command:
    ```{python}